ivana-g/productivity-principles/README.md

 The question is not, "Do you want to be great at this?"

 The question is, "What are you willing to give up in order to be great at this?

+## Commitment
+Until one is committed there is hesitancy, the chance to draw back, always inneffectivness.
+Concerning all acts of initiative and creation, there is one elementary truth the ignorance of which kills thousands of ideas and countless plans.